omaressameldin/go-database-connector/README.md

-# lazy-panda-utils
+# Go Database Connector
-Lazy Panda is a project aimed on managing employee time for consulting companies.
+This is a project that creates a go database connector to any kind of database.

 ## What this is
+- A Go database connector to implement adapters for dadtabase types.
+- Right now it only implements a connector for firebase wit hthe possibility of other extensions later on.
-- A monorepo of Go shared packages used by **Lazy Panda** services to upload files for **Lazy Panda** services using Go, and [Gitlab-ci](https://gitlab.com/omaressameldin/lazy-panda-utils) to run tests before merging
+- [Gitlab-ci](https://gitlab.com/omaressameldin/go-database-connector) is used to run tests on merging

 ## How to run
 - make sure you have **docker version: 18.x+** installed